Caribbean Sailing Seasons

 Average temperatures range from 24 – 32C / 75 – 90F.

-This is the time of year you want to come sailing with us on Sea Pearl.
+This is the time of year you want to come sailing with us in the Caribbean.

-June to November is the Caribbean Hurricane Season
+June to November is the Central Caribbean Hurricane Season BUT, great conditions in the Southern Caribbean/Panama Area.

-Now our insurance tells us that we need to be out of the Hurricane Belt (which is most of the Central Caribbean) at this time of year because Tropical Storms will punctuate the very hot, humid weather.
-Wind is inconsistent, rain is heavy and frequent, and the temperatures can be unpleasant and extremely muggy.
+Now is the time that we need to be out of the Hurricane Belt (which is most of the Central Caribbean) because of the Tropical Storms that will punctuate the very hot, humid weather there.
+So we sail south to the ABCs, San Blas & Panama, where the season extends right through the year.

 For answers to other questions you may have about planning your trip, check out our FAQs page or get in touch.